google/temporian/docs/src/user_guide.md

 "feature_3": 10
 ```

 Events are not handled individually.
-Instead, events are grouped together into **EventSets**.
-When representing an EventSet, it is convenient to group similar features together and to sort them according to the timestamps in increasing order.
+Instead, events are grouped together into **`EventSets`**.
+When representing an `EventSet`, it is convenient to group similar features together and to sort them according to the timestamps in increasing order.

-Here is an example of an EventSet containing four events:
+Here is an example of an `EventSet` containing four events:

 ```python
 "timestamp": [04-02-2023, 06-02-2023, 07-02-2023, 07-02-2023]